thindil/steamsky/README.md

 ## Licenses
 The game is available under the GPLv3 license.

-The Tashy library distributed with the game is under GPLv2 license with the linking exception.

 Tcl/Tk, Tklib, Tksvg and Extrafont libraries distributed with the game are under BSD-like license.